AZ1688/AI-ML-Cyber-Program-Management/README.md

   - system of knowledge and records

 # Pain Points in Enterprise
-  - assets not clearly cataloged, no criticality/no valie assigned
+  - assets not clearly cataloged, no criticality/no value assigned
   - safeguards not aligned to business and IT transformation
   - impacts of safeguard on asset not clearly quantified
   - top down or  bottom up accountability for asset owner and defender not aligned